IBM-Cloud/logistics-wizard/client-src/README.md

 ### Static Deployments
 If you are serving the application via a web server such as nginx, make sure to direct incoming routes to the root `~/dist/index.html` file and let react-router take care of the rest.
 If you are unsure of how to do this, you might find [this documentation](https://github.com/reactjs/react-router/blob/master/docs/guides/Histories.md#configuring-your-server) helpful.
 The Koa server that comes with the starter kit is able to be extended to serve as an API or whatever else you need, but that's entirely up to you.

+TODO - Add instructions for deployment on Bluemix
 ### Heroku

 Heroku has `nodejs buildpack` script that does the following when you deploy your app to Heroku.